THuitema/Handwriting-Predictor/README.md

 ### Future Goals:
 - [x] create a GUI interface to predict mouse-drawn digits
+- [ ] detect characters left-to-right AND top-to-bottom instead of just left-to-right
 - [ ] implement recognition for letters (a-z)
 - [ ] implement recognition for symbols (e.g. +-/*$#)
 - [ ] distinguish between spaces and characters of the same word